-All financial transactions must be completed within 90 days.
+- All financial transactions must be completed within 90 days.
 Failure to do so will result in all transactions being considered settled.
-No exceptions.

-11 All 4-H and FFA livestock exhibitors planning to sell an animal in the livestock premium sale must record a minimum of 2 hours of volunteer time during the "Fair Year."
-The "Fair Year" will end the Friday prior to the beginning of fair.
-As such, the 2023 "Fair Year" will end Friday, July 21, 2023 at 5pm.
+No exceptions. - All 4-H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year."
+The "Fair Year" ends prior to the beginning of the following year's fair.
+The deadline for 2023 is Friday, July 21 @ 5:00 PM.